Stinespring dilation theorem: GNS construction

 and we have recovered the GNS representation of states.
 This is one way to see that completely positive maps, rather than merely positive ones, are the true generalizations of positive functionals.

 A linear positive functional on a C*-algebra is absolutely continuous with respect to another such functional (called a reference functional) if it is zero on any positive element on which the reference positive functional is zero.
 This leads to a noncommutative generalization of the Radon–Nikodym theorem.
 The usual density operator of states on the matrix algebras with respect to the standard trace is nothing but the Radon–Nikodym derivative when the reference functional is chosen to be trace.
 Belavkin introduced the notion of complete absolute continuity of one completely positive map with respect to another (reference) map and proved an operator variant of the noncommutative Radon–Nikodym theorem for completely positive maps.
 A particular case of this theorem corresponding to a tracial completely positive reference map on the matrix algebras leads to the Choi operator as a Radon–Nikodym derivative of a CP map with respect to the standard trace (see Choi's Theorem).

 Choi's theorem

-It was shown by Choi that if $\Phi: B(G) \to B(H)$ is completely positive, where G and H are finite-dimensional Hilbert spaces of dimensions n and m respectively, then Φ takes the form:
+It was shown by Man-Duen Choi that if $\Phi: B(G) \to B(H)$ is completely positive, where G and H are finite-dimensional Hilbert spaces of dimensions n and m respectively, then Φ takes the form: